Skip to main content

 Walker County in northwest Georgia's Ridge and Valley province has broad valleys with deep limestone soils and narrow ridges of sandstone and shale.
 Karst features in the limestone valleys including caves, sinkholes, and underground streams create significant challenges for septic system siting and groundwater protection.
 Lookout Mountain forms the county's western boundary with thin, rocky soils on its plateau.
 Wells in limestone areas are productive but highly vulnerable to contamination, requiring careful septic placement and regular water testing.

-Walker County has 2 active service providers, including 1 septic pumping, 1 septic inspection, 1 well water testing providers.
+2 active providers, including 1 septic pumping, 1 septic inspection, 1 well water testing providers.

 2 providers found